smfreitas/CS383/README.md

 5. Complete test plan for all functions in your feature.
 Most test cases should fail since there is no code yet.
 (Individual Mark) 3%
 6. Gantt time-line with time estimates for the remainder of your feature.
 2%

 ### Notes about Traffic Light
 - I'm only supposed to manage what state the light is in (if I understood that correctly).
 If so, I really only have to take the time and time multiplier (sim speed) into account and on a per-light basis return if its green, red, yellow, etc.
 - I'll create a single `traffic light` object with constants like in the djconstants.h file and have them correspond to a lane
 - There will have to be checking & testing to ensure there's no two green lights which could cause a collision

+## Class / Module Responsibilities
+This will be a bit redundant with the docs, but I thought it would be helpful in the meantime.
+- 	SimulationEngine: Control the movement of cars by updating their location and speed.
+Add new cars to the system.
+- 	TrafficModel: Determine when new cars will be added to the system and where they want to go.
+Provide this information to the SimulationEngine
+-   Intersection: Serve as a container for lanes, speed limits, and other intersection information.
+Serve as a validator for the intersection configuration.
+-  	Lane: Serve as an iterable container for cars.
+- 	Car:  Serve as a container for information needed by the simulation engine and visualization (position, speed, etc).
+Generate random variable parameters not controlled by TrafficModel (e.g. desired speed, car length, etc)
+-	TrafficLight: Provide the SimulationEngine with the light status (Red, Green, etc) provided the time.
+-	Input GUI: Allow the user to setup the intersection and stop light.
+-	Visualization: Display a visualization of the intersection showing where each car is and animating movement.

+### Optional/New/Unlcaimed
+-	Output Report GUI: Display a report with the desired information.
+-	Output Tracker: Track parameters relevant to the report.